wpswings/wallet-system-for-woocommerce/README.txt

 ) and  [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-org-page&utm_campaign=subscription-pro) plugin.
 Customers can use the Wallet partial payment feature to buy and renew subscription products & services.
 They can set a subscription renewal amount as a fixed or percentage value to renew the subscription orders.

 * **Compatibility with Multi-Vendor Marketplace Solution for WooCommerce** The WooCommerce Wallet is compatible with the [**Multi Vendor Marketplace**](https://wordpress.org/plugins/dc-woocommerce-multi-vendor/)  Solution for the WooCommerce plugin.
-You can select a wallet as a payment method for your vendors to receive the sales commission.
+You can select a wallet as a WooCommerce payment method for your vendors to receive the sales commission.
 The commission will be created automatically to vendors’ wallets irrespective of the payment methods used by customers.

 * **Compatibility with RMA for WooCommerce**
 The WooCommerce Wallet System plugin is compatible with [**RMA Return Refund & Exchange For WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-rma-pro&utm_medium=wallet-org-page&utm_campaign=rma-pro).
 In this compatibility, the users can request the refund amount to be transferred directly to their wallets.